Mizumi-cc/mizumi-project-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Environment variables - use `.env.example` as reference
 1. Get [FINCRA](https://fincra.com) variables from Fincra dashboard after you create an account.
-Fincra is what we're using to collect payments in make payouts in tradfi.
+Fincra is what we're using to collect payments and make payouts in tradfi.
 2. Get program id after deploying to devnet
 3. use any devnet RPC
 4. Get rates API keys from [here](https://apilayer.com/marketplace/exchangerates_data-api?utm_source=apilayermarketplace&utm_medium=featured)